 Dare I say it: Christmas is coming!
 The time of dark, candlelit nights, the smell of baked apple and cinnamon, board games and a glass of your favourite drink.
-Holiday decorations are put up in the house, and you’re already thinking of the special baubles you can unwrap once your Christmas tree is set up.
+You put up holiday decorations in the house and are already thinking of the special baubles you can unwrap once your Christmas tree is set up.
 A magical time of the year.

 The Christmas Garland in Scheepjes Stone Washed is slightly bigger than the original Catona garland, resulting in a total length of around 1 meter.
 I’ve used Scheepjes Twinkle to crochet golden sparkle berries, just because I could and sparkles are for Christmas.